lsenecplust/portailcplust/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Debug over Wifi

+- Connect your device to your machine using USB
+- Open terminal and type the following
+- adb kill-server
+- adb tcpip 5555
+- adb connect <YOUR_IP>:5555